amcneil36/amcneil36.github.io/blogs/test-driven-development-recommendations.md

 Double Loop TDD involves an outer loop where we do red-green-refactor on our acceptance tests.
 In order to make our acceptance test go from red to green, we do red-green-refactor on unit tests (inner loop).
 Here is an image from [Waldemar Mękal’s presentation on double loop TDD](https://www.youtube.com/watch?v=c9FdwL1_TBE&feature=youtu.be) that displays this process

 ![](http://cezary.mcwronka.com.hostingasp.pl/wp-content/uploads/2016/03/DoubleLoopTDD-1024x652.png)
-Here are the steps explained at a lower level that I recommend using for implementing double loop TDD:
+Here are the steps explained at a lower level that I recommend using for implementing double loop TDD to complete user stories:
 1. Brainstorm user stories
 2. Pick a user story
 3. Brainstorm given/when/thens (acceptance criteria)